pasteorg/paste/README.rst

 Patches are accepted to keep it on life support, but for the most part, please consider using other options.*

+**As of release 3.7.0 Paste no longer tries to support Python 2.
+If you are required to continue using Python 2 please pin an earlier version of Paste.**

 Paste provides several pieces of "middleware" (or filters) that can be nested to build web applications.
 Each piece of middleware uses the WSGI (`PEP 333`_) interface, and should be compatible with other middleware based on those